brit-wright/mujoco_stuff/README.md

 and using it to plan.
 Finally, Phase 3 involved building and simulating a model-based controller for the Go2 quadruped in Mujoco simulation.

+# Software/Library Requirements
+This repo is entirely Python-based.
+The following libraries are needed: numpy, matplotlib, shapely, scipy, torch, mujoco-py, glfw, and optionally cProfile (for time-profiling).
+Since part of this project involves GPU-parallelization, a CUDA-capable machine is recommended, but if your machine doesn't have a GPU, setting device='cpu' will work for testing/debugging, just no actual parallelization.

 # About the branches
 For the most recent (and a better organized) version of this project, head over to the 'branch1' branch.
 The main files used for walking are walk_to_multiple_locationsv2.py and QuadrupedControllerv1_2.py